MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 2. Install UEFI Configurator and select **Start**.
 3. Select Configuration Package > DFI
 4. Add your organizational Personal Information Exchange (PFE) certificate.

+> [!NOTE]
+> This article assumes that you either obtain certificates from a third-party provider or already have expertise in PKI certificate services and know how to create your own.
+To learn more, see [Certificate Services Architecture](/windows/win32/seccrypto/certificate-services-architecture) documentation.

 5. Now you're ready to set a UEFI password.
 Select **Password Protection**.
 Enter and confirm your password.
 Select **Next.**

     ![Screenshot showing screen to set UEFI password](images/uefi-set-pw.png)